aspose-slides/Aspose.Slides-API-References/english/php-java/slidecollection/insertclone/_index.md

 ---

-## insertClone(int, com.aspose.slides.ISlide, com.aspose.slides.ILayoutSlide) method
+## insertClone(int index, Slide sourceSlide, LayoutSlide destLayout)  method

  Inserts a copy of a specified slide to specified position of the collection.